Examining History

 by Yuri Haval

-From a renowned historian comes a groundbreaking narrative of humanity’s creation and evolution.
-He explores the ways in which biology and history have defined us and have enhanced our understanding of what it means to be human.
+In this groundbreaking narrative of humanity’s creation and evolution, Haval explores the ways in which biology and history have defined us and have enhanced our understanding of what it means to be human.
 One hundred thousand years ago, at least six different species of humans inhabited Earth.
 Today only one remains—homo sapiens.
 What happened to the others?
 And what may happen to us?
-This highly original book begins about 70,000 years ago with the appearance of modern cognition.
-It integrates history and science to reconsider accepted narratives, connect past developments with contemporary concerns, and examine specific events within the context of larger ideas.
+This highly original book integrates history and science to reconsider accepted narratives, connect past developments with contemporary concerns, and examine specific events within the context of larger ideas.
 Haval also compels us to look ahead, as humans have acquired the ability to design not only the world around us, but also ourselves.
 Where might this lead us?
 What do we want to become?

 King Leopold’s Ghost